Skip to Main Content

 5 credits

 This practice course is designed to provide students with the knowledge and skills to apply social work services when working with groups.
 Students in this course will concentrate on the application of evidence-based practice theories and group work models consistent with empowerment and ecological perspectives.
-This course is particularly focused on groups from diverse cultural backgrounds and marginalized or oppressed populations.
-The focus is on the influence of social work professional values in working with families and on group work practice.
+This course has a particular focus on groups from diverse cultural backgrounds and marginalized or oppressed populations.
+The focus is on the influence of social work professional values in working with groups, both in person and virtually.

 Prerequisites